 A successful ABM strategy relies on tracking the right data so you can continually optimize your ABM funnel for the best results.
 The ABM metrics you track will differ from business to business but here are some key metrics:

-To help you track these metrics, be sure to use specialized ABM software.
+To help you track these metrics, explore marketing attribution tools, or you can also use specialized ABM software:

 Acquire Your Dream Customers